tonatiu92/Computational-Intelligence-CI-2022-01URROV-s307107/lab3/README.md

 - For this task, I implement a balanced weight between each params (this wheight is the beggining of the task 3.2 that I explain below)
 - I played against random player and get a result of 65% of success more or less
 - I played against Expert System player and get a result of 18% of success more or less
+- With k variation we see a small decrease of performance

 ## Task 3.2: Evolved